Driving to Boston

 From Concord, the remaining dozen miles when driving to Boston are most quickly devoured along Route 2, although you can take slower Route 2A if you wish to follow the footsteps of those retreating British redcoats.
 Either way will bring you to the same gateway for the metropolitan area.

-Following US-3 will bring you in through wealthy Winchester and eventually onto Memorial Drive along the Charles River, past the campuses of Harvard and MIT (more on that below).
-But unless it’s 3am and the roads are all clear, you would be well-advised to leave your car in the gigantic Alewife T subway station commuter parking garage (about $15 a day) at the junction of Route 2, US-3, and Route 16 in Arlington, and use the subway to get around the city.
+Following US-3 will bring you in through wealthy Winchester and eventually onto Memorial Drive along the Charles River, past the campuses of Harvard and MIT.
+But unless it’s 3am and the roads are all clear, you would be well-advised to leave your car in the gigantic Alewife T subway station commuter parking garage (about $9 a day) at the junction of Route 2, US-3, and Route 16 in Arlington, and use the subway to get around the city.

 Cyclists note: From the Alewife T, the nice Minuteman Bikeway follows the bed of the old Boston & Lowell Railroad between Cambridge and the edge of Concord—10 idyllic car-free miles.

 Driving directions across downtown Boston are basically a waste of time; signs are few and traffic is chaotic, and anyway you’ll need to keep your eyes firmly on the road.

 One last stop before you hit Boston proper is erudite Cambridge (pop.
 110,651).
 The inseparable sibling to the big city is best known for its top universities, Harvard and Massachusetts Institute of Technology.
 Cambridge is a liberal, earthy, and open-minded foil to the big money and social pretension that so often characterize its big brother across the water.